wp-plugins/peersme/readme.txt

 Currently the API is connected over SSL.
 Some hostingproviders doesn't update their SSL Certicates archive.
 The connection tries to connect over this secure line by checking the certificate, but when this certificate isn't available we try to connect over SSL without the certificate but keep the connection encrypted.

 == Changelog ==

+= 0.7.1 =

+Problem fixed with ” in the examples on the settings page.
+Changed to ".

 = 0.7 =